Cleanness

 240 pages · Paperback · 2020 · Picador

 The sexual material is not present for provocation.
 It is the structure of the book.
-Rough encounters, tender ones, and impulsive ones all show how quickly the narrator loses direction once lust takes hold.
-Greenwell writes these moments in a quiet, controlled tone that sharpens their effect.
-Even the more questionable scenes carry weight, because they show the narrator stripped of his usual self-defence.
+Rough encounters, tender ones, and impulsive ones all test the same question: how quickly the narrator loses direction once lust takes hold.
+Greenwell writes these scenes in a quiet, controlled register that sharpens rather than distances their pressure.
+The narrator is stripped of his usual defences.
+What remains is behaviour under examination.

 For readers new to Greenwell, What Belongs to You remains the better entry point.
 For those interested in the version of him that pushes furthest into sex, shame, and emotional exposure, Cleanness is the more revealing book.
 It is flawed, absorbing, and driven almost entirely by the narrator’s restless erotic energy.